TarasMazepa/stax/README.md

 # Stax

-Stax is a tool that will help you a bit with day-to-day stax-like git workflow.
+Stax is a tool that will help you to stack your PRs.

-The main purpose is to make it easier to create smaller PRs.
-And reduce the amount of energy, other people need to review them.
+The primary purpose is to make it easier to create smaller PRs.
+And reduce the amount of energy other people need to review them.

 ## Installation